MichaelPluemacher/Big-Mart-Sales/README.md

 Finally, we normalize all visibilities such that their sum, i.e. the total item visibility per shop, is 100, as it should be.

 #### The item identifiers
+The data contain 1559 item identifiers.
+Those are way to many levels to be useful.
+Those identifiers are a combination of three letters and two numbers.
+Keeping just the first two letters of each identifier yields a neat categorization in drinks (*DR*), food (*FD*) and non-consumable (*NC*).
+In addition, we also keep the first three letters of each identifier in a separate column for added granularity of the data.

+#### Correlations between numerical variables